Board Committees

 • Align the interests of the Executive Directors with the interests of long-term shareholders

-• Encourage Executives to operate within the risk parameters set by the Board and
+• Encourage Executives to operate within the risk parameters set by the Board

 • Ensure that the Company can recruit and retain high quality Executives through packages which are fair and attractive, but not excessive.